-Using Azure Key Vault
+Credential storage in Azure Key Vault

-Azure Machine Learning uses the Azure Key Vault instance associated with the workspace to store credentials of various kinds:
+Azure Machine Learning uses the Azure Key Vault instance that's associated with the workspace to store credentials of various kinds:

-- The associated storage account connection string
+- The associated connection string for the storage account

-- Passwords to Azure Container Repository instances
+- Passwords to Azure Container Registry instances

-- Connection strings to data stores
+- Connection strings to datastores

 Each workspace has an associated system-assigned managed identity that has the same name as the workspace.
 This managed identity has access to all keys, secrets, and certificates in the key vault.